-In reviewing and establishing the proposed fiscal 2017 compensation and retention program for the Company's executive officers, the Committee received input and recommendations from Meridian Compensation Partners LLC ("Meridian").
+In reviewing and establishing the proposed fiscal 2018 compensation and retention program for the Company's executive officers, the Committee received input and recommendations from Meridian Compensation Partners LLC ("Meridian").
 Meridian was retained by, and reported directly to, the members of the Committee.
-Meridian advised the Committee with respect to both the Committee's review of the Company's 2017 executive compensation programs and provided additional information as to whether the Company's proposed 2017 executive compensation programs were competitive, fair to the Company and the executives, reflected strong alignment between pay and performance, provided appropriate retention to executives, and were effective in promoting the performance of the Company's executives and achievement of the Company's business and financial goals.
+Meridian advised the Committee with respect to both the Committee's review of the Company's 2018 executive compensation programs, including the amendment and extension of Mr. Goldner's employment agreement and the entry into an employment agreement with Mr. Frascotti, and provided additional information as to whether the Company's proposed 2018 executive compensation programs were competitive, fair to the Company and the executives, reflected strong alignment between pay and performance, provided appropriate retention to executives, and were effective in promoting the performance of the Company's executives and achievement of the Company's business and financial goals.

-The Committee reviewed Meridian's independence, relative to the following factors: (i) their provision of other services to the Company, of which there are none; (ii) the amount of fees they receive from the Company as a percentage of their total revenue; (iii) the policies and procedures they have that are designed to prevent conflicts of interest; (iv) any business or personal relationship between Hasbro officers and directors and the entity or the compensation consultants at the entity working for the Committee, of which there aren't any; (v) any Hasbro stock owned by the entity or any of its compensation consultants working for the Committee, of which there isn't any; (vi) any business or personal relationship between our executive officers and the entity or any of its compensation consultants working for the Committee, of which there isn't any; (vi) any business or personal relationship between our executive officers and the entity or any of its compensation consultants working for the Committee, of which there aren't any; and (vii) any other factors that would be relevant to the consultant's independence from management.
+The Committee reviewed Meridian's independence, relative to the following factors: (i) their provision of other services to the Company, of which there are none; (ii) the amount of fees they receive from the Company as a percentage of their total revenue; (iii) the policies and procedures they have that are designed to prevent conflicts of interest; (iv) any business or personal relationship between Hasbro officers and directors and the entity or the compensation consultants at the entity working for the Committee, of which there aren't any; (v) any Hasbro stock owned by the entity or any of its compensation consultants working for the Committee, of which there isn't any; (vi) any business or personal relationship between our executive officers and the entity or any of its compensation consultants working for the Committee, of which there aren't any; and (vii) any other factors that would be relevant to the consultant's independence from management.
 On the basis of such review, the Committee concluded that Meridian was independent and no conflicts of interest or other relationships exist that may impair their independence during their service to the Committee.

-Willis Towers Watson was retained by the Company to assist with the preparation of compensation information presented to the Committee in 2017, including tally sheets showing each NEO's forward-looking target compensation and actual earned compensation, as well as certain compensation tables for this proxy statement.
+Willis Towers Watson was retained by the Company's Human Resources and Compensation Department to assist with the preparation of compensation information for management which was presented to the Committee in 2018, including tally sheets showing each NEO's forward-looking target compensation and actual earned compensation, as well as certain compensation tables contained in this Proxy Statement.